sagar1024/DocInsight/README.md

 3. Voice Assistant - Listen to document summaries and navigate using voice commands

-4. Customizations - Adjust summary length, focusing on specific sections.
+4. User Preferences - Adjust summary length, focusing on specific sections.